shenwanxiang/DrugItNet/README.md

 [Cytochrome P450](https://en.wikipedia.org/wiki/Cytochrome_P450) is a big fammily with many members.
 CYPs are the major enzymes involved in drug metabolism, accounting for about 75% of the total metabolism.
 So many compunds or drugs are the substrates of different CYP fammily members at the same time.
 Take a paper here: ['Prediction of Human Cytochrome P450 Inhibition Using a Multitask Deep Autoencoder Neural Network.'](https://www.ncbi.nlm.nih.gov/pubmed/29775322).
 I am going to use the dataset in this paper, namely the assay id in PubChem is [AID 1851](https://pubchem.ncbi.nlm.nih.gov/bioassay/1851#section=Data-Table)

+* Table 1.
+The distribution of CYP 450's inhibitors number in AID1851
 <table border="0" class="dataframe">
   <thead>
     <tr style="text-align: center;">